-Up to 1.5 miles roundtrip depending on where you park
+Up to 1.5 miles (2.41 km) roundtrip depending on where you park

 With a total of seven towers along the rim of Mule Canyon, Cave Towers is the perfect family and pup-friendly hike.
-These impressive Ancestral Puebloan sites are fragile remains perfect for historical exploration as well as viewing various structures in alcoves and overhangs in the canyon walls.
+These impressive Ancestral Pueblo sites are fragile remains perfect for historical exploration as well as viewing various structures in alcoves and overhangs in the canyon walls.
 Leashed dogs allowed on the trail.